tetracorp/k240/docs/_posts/2018-06-19-0-general-alien-mechanics.md

 Aliens usually select their missile targets randomly from the Terran colonies known to them.
 The timing and circumstances under which missiles are fired varies by alien.
-Many aliens will intentionally fire a Mega missile against an incoming terran asteroid to prevent a collision.
+Many aliens will intentionally fire a Mega missile against an incoming Terran asteroid to prevent a collision.

 The selection of missiles varies.
 Some will fire a random selection of missiles, while other aliens have specific sets of missiles which are fired in certain